Estancia Times Documentary

 Origins and the Name "Batad"

-As the population grew, people eventually transferred to the present town site, and the old settlement came to be known as Daan Banwa (Old Town) or Batad Viejo -- a name one of its 24 barangays still carries today.
+As the population grew, the community eventually transferred to the present town site, and the old settlement came to be known as Daan Banwa (Old Town) or Batad Viejo—a historic moniker that one of its 24 barangays still proudly carries today.

 The Spanish and American Colonial Periods